adaptris/interlok-docs-legacy/pages/advanced/advanced-version-control.md

 If a version control system is place, then the following behaviour is injected before any unmarshalling / management component initialisation occurs.

+Since 3.5.1 The property `vcs.implementation` can be used within `bootstrap.properties` to specify which implementation to use, this allows mutliple [VersionControlSystem][] implementations to be on the classpath.

 - If the local working directory does not exist, then create the directory and then perform a clean checkout from your remote repository.
 - If the local working directory exists, perform an update from the remote repository.
     - Only one checkout/update will be performed.
 Therefore all configuration files you wish to version should be contained in one remote directory or sub-directory.